Get bike confident

 There may be a staff network or colleague you can speak to for advice on routes and facilities - Plan the route

-It's likely that cycling a different route to the one you drive will be more enjoyable, especially if you’re using cycle paths and traveling through green spaces - Consider a test ride
+It's likely that cycling a different route to the one you drive will be more enjoyable, especially if you’re using cycle paths and travelling through green spaces - Consider a test ride

 At the weekend to help you gauge how long the ride will take - Don’t worry about riding the whole way